jeffbahns/elevator-challenge/README.md

     totalTrips: integer
     destination:
     direction: string ('up', 'down', or 'none')
+    topFloor: integer

-    constructor() {
+    constructor(floors) {
+        self.topFloor = floors
     }

     move() {
-        if headed in a direction, change currentFloor to either +/- 1
+        if headed in a direction, change currentFloor to either +/- 1, but do not exceed topFloor or go below floor 1

         if it reaches a stop, toggleDoors(), wait, toggleDoors() again